GordonHoklinder/remote-print/README.md

 # About

+The project is currently under a construct and does not work yet.
+Hopefully it will be finalized by the end of February 2022.

 This project aims to create an extremly simple way how to print on a 3D Prusa Mini printer in a private network.

 For a printer which is in a network where it's possible to set up a public server, Octoprint (see https://www.octoprint.org) may be a better solution.